tcltk/tklib/embedded/md/tklib/files/modules/plotchart/plotchart.md

 options were implemented to take care of date/time labels for stripcharts, as you can also use custom labels \(the option \-xlabels\) if the axis is "static"\.
 Since this is not the case for stripcharts, this was not an option \(Tcllib/Tklib bug 3613718\)\.
+You can also specify the \-locale option to get a localised date/time label\.
 The example below illustrates how to use the \-timeformat option\.
-The \-gmt option merely suppresses the handling of daylight saving time by the
-\[clock format\] command\.
+The \-gmt option merely suppresses the handling of daylight saving time by the \[clock format\] command\.

     package require Plotchart